learning-zone/javascript-basics/README.md

 // Output: ReferenceError: a is not defined
 ```

 They will only get initialized when their lexical binding (assignment) is evaluated during runtime by the JavaScript engine.
-This means we can’t access the variable before the engine evaluates its value at the place it was declared in the source code.
-This is what we call **Temporal Dead Zone**, A time span between variable creation and its initialization where they can’t be accessed.
+This means we can\'t access the variable before the engine evaluates its value at the place it was declared in the source code.
+This is what we call **Temporal Dead Zone**, A time span between variable creation and its initialization where they can\'t be accessed.

 *Note: JavaScript only hoists declarations, not initialisation*